YuekaiXuEric/GrInAdapt/README.md

-# What the result will look like:
+# How the result directory will look like:

 ## Training Results